Skip to content

 09:00 Registration, Welcome & Quantum 100 video

-10:00 Welcome Address by Haruna Iddrisu, Minister for Education of Ghana
+10:00 Welcome Address by Haruna Iddrisu, Minister for Education, Ghana

 • John Doyle, Past President of the American Physical Society